irli3812/jawesome_feb/README.md

 # OraStretch Tech App - by team Jawesome Byte (University of Colorado Boulder Biomedical Engineering Senior Capstone)

 How to download the app onto a mobile Android device:
-1. Clone the repository
+1. Clone repository
 2. Open the folder in code IDE
 3. Connect the device via data cable
 4. In the terminal, run the command: "flutter clean; flutter pub get; flutter run"
 5. Ensure it deploys to the correct device

 How to download the app onto a mobile iOS device:
-1. To be written
+1. Clone repository
+2. Configure XCode installation on an iOS Mac
+3. In the terminal, run the command "flutter run --release"
+4. Ensure it deploys to the correct device